oracle-livelabs/developer/sqlcl-mcp-server-intro/files/create_an_html_dashboard_prompt.md

 1. Provide me a list of available database connections, connect as the chosen connection (user) and describe the HR schema tables and views.
 DO NOT use SQLcl's MCP Server "schema-information" tool for this exploration.
 If I do not explicitly tell you which connection to use, prompt me with the available connections and have me choose one before proceeding.

-2. You should be able to find HR schema under the schema directory named "Other Users"; if you have trouble you can use the following SQL to familarize yourself with the HR schema:
+2. You should be able to find the HR schema under the schema directory named "Other Users"; if you have trouble you can use the following SQL to familarize yourself with the HR schema:

 `SELECT table_name FROM all_tables WHERE owner='HR' ORDER BY table_name;`